cbrennanpoole/Qualitative-Self/README.md

 `Problem Solving`
 17. Accounting Experience.
     `Proficient in Excel`
-    - able to apply the skill in managing database and
+    - Able to apply the skill in managing database and
-        1. ability to convert and
+        1. Ability to convert and
-        2. analyze the data.
+        2. Analyze the data.
 18. SAP/Hyperion Experience is a strong plus `collaborative / team player.`
     - Effective Communication Skills.